roobottom/roodesign-2018/site/content/pages/index.md

 ---
 Hi, I’m **Jon Roobottom** — a digital product designer.
 For the past 20 years, I've worked hands-on and led teams in creating **apps** and **websites** that people love.

-I help organisations succeed through design — empowering you with tools and techniques that supercharge creativity.
+I help organisations succeed through design with tools and techniques that supercharge creativity.
+I...

-### I help by...

-* guiding product design teams in fixing problems with their processes and culture;
+* **guide product teams** in fixing problems with their processes and culture;
-* running workshops that unleash creativity and empower you to solve problems quickly;
+* **facilite workshops** and design sprints that unleash creativity and empower organisations to solve problems quickly;
-* building pattern libraries that maximise productivity and quality;
+* **develop pattern libraries** that maximise productivity and quality;
-* leading the design and development of websites that sit at the heart of your marketing strategy.
+* **design websites** that sit at the heart of your marketing strategy.

-If you'd like to know more about how I could help, please **[contact me](/contact)** and I'll get back to you as soon as I can (usually the same day).
+If you'd like to know more about how I could help, **[contact me](/contact)** and I'll get back to you as soon as I can.